lucaneviani/Datapulse/GITHUB_DEPLOYMENT.md

-# GitHub Deployment Checklist ✅
+# 🚀 GitHub Deployment Guide

+Complete guide for deploying DataPulse to GitHub with best practices.

 ## Pre-Deployment Verification